uoe-agents/IGP2/README.md

 # IGP2

-This repo contains the open-source partial implementation of the method described in the paper:
+This repo contains the open-source implementation of the method described in the paper:

 "Interpretable Goal-based Prediction and Planning for Autonomous Driving"